RiffleSystems/riffle-website/src/pages/essays/prelude.md

 In the Riffle project, we're interested in building on these ideas and taking them to the extreme, exploring their full implications across the entire UI stack.
 So far, we've formulated some [design principles](#principles) for applying database technologies to app development, and built an [initial prototype](#prototype-system-sqlite--react) using existing tools like SQLite and React.
 Although our prototype doesn't yet express the entirety of the design principles that we started with, we've learned a lot from using it to build apps, and we share some of our concrete [findings](#findings) in this essay.
-In sum, we think our early explorations suggest a [viable path toward making app development simpler](#towards-a-reactive-relational-approach-to-state-management).
+In sum, our early explorations suggest a [viable path toward making app development much simpler](#towards-a-reactive-relational-approach-to-state-management).

 ## Principles